Valuing Human Rights

 Voluntary Principles on Security and Human Rights

-We maintain ongoing discussions with government, NGO and other business stakeholders through our participation in the Voluntary Principles on Security and Human Rights (VPSHR).
+We drive collective action to address security and human rights issues through engagement with government, NGO and other business stakeholders in the Voluntary Principles on Security and Human Rights (VPSHR).
 We have been a member of the VPSHR initiative since its inception in 2000.
 Our social performance guidance directs our VPSHR implementation and our annual report to the VPSHR details our current practices as well as provides updates for previous years.

 We continue to conduct regular VPSHR training of security providers in priority countries for security and human rights issues.
-Security personnel and community engagement practitioners, including contractors, complete corporate human rights training on VPSHR on an annual basis.
+Security personnel and community engagement practitioners, including contractors, complete corporate human rights training on the VPSHR on an annual basis.
 All contract security organizations are required to provide VPSHR training to their employees and comply with the principles.
-Training is also provided for the ConocoPhillips workforce as part of the onboarding process when working in field locations when relevant.
+Training is also provided for the ConocoPhillips workforce as part of the onboarding process when relevant to working in field locations.

 Economic Transparency and Reporting